NishanthNalanagula/Pizza_Sales_Analysis/README.md

 ## Project Presentation

-Project Presentation includes detail explanation of project alonf with outputs to the Business Queries.
+Project Presentation includes detail explanation of project along with the outputs to the Business Queries.

 Find the Presentation of the Project here :
 ### Lets connect